polkadot-developers/hackathon-guide/polkadot-hub-devs.md

 There are multiple development environments already available for Polkadot smart contract development.
 Here are some of the most popular ones:

-- 🖥️ [**Polkadot Remix IDE**](https://papermoonio.github.io/polkadot-mkdocs/develop/smart-contracts/dev-environments/remix/) - a web-based IDE that allows you to write, test, and deploy smart contracts directly in your browser.
+- 🖥️ [**Polkadot Remix IDE**](https://docs.polkadot.com/develop/smart-contracts/dev-environments/remix/) - a web-based IDE that allows you to write, test, and deploy smart contracts directly in your browser.
 It's integrated with compatible chains: you can deploy right from the browser

-- ⚒️ [**Hardhat**](https://papermoonio.github.io/polkadot-mkdocs/develop/smart-contracts/dev-environments/hardhat/) - a popular Ethereum development environment that can be used for Polkadot smart contract development with the help of custom plugins
+- ⚒️ [**Hardhat**](https://docs.polkadot.com/develop/smart-contracts/dev-environments/hardhat/) - a popular Ethereum development environment that can be used for Polkadot smart contract development with the help of custom plugins
+- 🤠 [**Foundry**](https://docs.polkadot.com/develop/smart-contracts/dev-environments/foundry/) - a smart contract development toolchain that manages your dependencies, compiles your project, runs tests, deploys, and lets you interact with your contracts.

 ### 🦀 Rust Contracts